Last Updated on September 12, 2023

 - Filtered water – chlorinated water may interfere with the fermentation process

-NOTE: We have made many fun variations of this fermented hot sauce recipe, using other vegetables in addition to peppers.
-Feel free to experiment!
+We’ve made many fun variations of this fermented hot sauce recipe, using other vegetables in addition to peppers.
+Adding different vegetables to fermented hot sauce creates even more complex and interesting flavors, so feel free to experiment!
 For example, we have added carrots or tomatillos from the garden.
 Simply stick with the same ratio (1 pound of veggies/peppers) per the other listed ingredients.
 For example, half a pound of hot peppers plus half a pound of chopped carrots.
 I suggest cutting tomatillos in half or quarters.
+Everything will get blended together later.

 - A container for fermenting, such as a pint, quart, or even half-gallon mason jar

 - Fermentation air-lock lid and weight.
-We use an all-in-one Kraut Source fermentation device.
+We use an all-in-one Kraut Source fermentation device, or this all-in-one ferment lid from Ball.
 Another option is to use a ceramic or glass ferment weight plus a separate airlock lid.

 - Fine strainer (or cheese cloth) & bowl, used after fermentation